ms606/How-Javascript-Works/README.md

 ## section 3:
 #### 1. Execution context
  Whenever js engine scans a script, it makes an enviornment call Execution Context that handles entire transformation and execution of the code.
+ There are two types of execution contexts: global and function.
+The global execution context is created when a JavaScript script first starts to run, and it represents the global scope in JavaScript.
+A function execution context is created whenever a function is called, representing the function's local scope.

 ## Section 4: Types in Javascript
     ` 1.
 Statically typed language: Declare the variables before using them. (usually prevent bugs and usually helps in error handling)